MoiraMarques/projeto/bc-externalsites.md

 ```
 We'd need to grab the video id for each entry: **bc:titleid** and store it for syncing later.

-3. Once videos are ingested (based on team type, if on-demand, then tasks should be automatically created.
+### Workflow
+ - Based on team configuration

+### Syncing
-4. When language is completed - captions are synced be to bc using the bc media write api.]
+ - When language is completed - captions are synced be to bc using the bc media write api.]
   - ref: [http://docs.brightcove.com/en/video-cloud/media/reference.html#Captioning]
   - for syncing, bc requires all languages in 1 file: so for each langauge synced, we'd have to pull all the captions for all completed languages and generate a file.